kolayne/how-to-Arch/README.md

       (keyboard integration can be configured, see next section)
     - `feh` for wallpapers support <br>
       (configuration required, see next section)
+    - `yaru-sound-theme` - a sound theme, used to play the log in sound in my i3 config.

 -   Command-line tools
     - `openssh` for the `ssh` and `ssh-agent` commands, as well as the `sshd` daemon